DataCollector Ruby Gem

 extract.run

-• source: an uri with a scheme of http, https, file, amqp
+• source: URI with scheme (http, https, file, amqp)

 • options: